-The ECOM Comm API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the ECOM Comm library.
+The ECOM Comm API Module must be added to the module.ivy of the MicroEJ Application project to use the ECOM Comm library.

 <dependency org="ej.api" name="ecom-comm" rev="1.1.4"/>

 This Foundation Library is always required when developing a MicroEJ Application which communicates with some external devices using the serial communication mode.